mzlogin/config-files/README.md

 * install ctags

     The plugin taglist required ctags, so install it.

     ```
     sudo apt-get install exuberant-ctags
     ```

+    or ref <https://github.com/universal-ctags/ctags> to use universal-ctags.

 * install cscope

     If you want to view code, you may need cscope support, so install it.

     ```
     sudo apt-get install cscope